Newly Launched

 If the surcharge causes tax to increase beyond the extra income, marginal relief reduces the tax to that extent.

-Without marginal relief, the surcharge may cause tax liability to increase by more than ₹10,000.
-In such a case, marginal relief in income tax ensures that the extra tax payable does not exceed ₹10,000, which is the additional income earned.
+In this case, marginal relief ensures that the extra tax you pay does not exceed ₹10,000, which is the additional income you earned above the ₹50 lakhs mark.

 Marginal tax relief is closely linked to surcharge rates.
-Surcharge increases progressively as income rises.
+As your income increases, the surcharge also goes up.
 For example:

 Marginal relief applies at each surcharge threshold to ensure tax remains reasonable.

 Many taxpayers believe marginal relief reduces their total tax liability significantly.
-In reality, marginal relief only limits the excess tax caused by the surcharge.
-It does not reduce the base tax or apply universally.
+In reality, marginal relief only reduces the extra tax caused by the surcharge.
+It does not lower your base tax and it does not apply in every case.

 Another misconception is that marginal relief is automatic in all cases.
 It applies only when the surcharge causes tax to increase more than the additional income.